mekatrol/vue-boosted/README.md

 ## Source Code

-All source code is avaialble at [vue-boosted on GitHub](https://github.com/mekatrol/vue-boosted).
+All source code is available at [vue-boosted on GitHub](https://github.com/mekatrol/vue-boosted).